borgbackup/borgbackup.github.io/releases/borg-2.0.rst

   - borg analyze: list changed chunks' sizes per directory, report deduplicated size of a set of archives.
   - borg find: search files across archives
+  - borg copy: copy an archive to a new archive name (fast & cheap!)
   - borg key change-location: usable for repokey <-> keyfile location change
   - borg benchmark cpu (so you can actually see what's fastest for your CPU)
   - borg import/export-tar --tar-format=GNU/PAX/BORG, support ctime/atime PAX